Who: Hosted by Lambeth Clinical Commissioning Group (CCG) and Southwark Clinical Commissioning Group

 On the back of our funding, north and south Southwark have both secured ongoing funding to continue to test how they can better join up care for people with mental and physical health problems.
 This will include continuing to test the role of mental health nurses in primary care and multidisciplinary teams to address the specific issues faced by people with serious mental illness and diabetes.

-Project Manager: Kate Langford
+Portfolio Manager: Kate Langford